Alert icon

 Secondary education

-A tertiary entrance qualification is required to enter further training.
+You need University Entrance to do the study or training for this job.
 Useful subjects include English, health education, social studies and te reo Māori.

 For Year 11 to 13 learners, the Gateway programme is a good way to gain relevant experience and skills.